Upload your file or send the job details

 A sketch, reference part, rough measurements, photos, or a plain-language description of the problem you are trying to solve.

-Mention whether the part needs strength, weather resistance, fine detail, or a clean appearance.
+Mention whether the part needs strength, weather resistance, or a clean appearance.
 Critical fit notes matter.

 Tell us what the part is for, where it will be used, and what matters most: appearance, speed, durability, or budget.